nf-core/sarek/docs/usage.md

 If you prefer, you can specify the full path to your reference genome when you run the pipeline:

-> If none provided, will be generated automatically from the fasta reference.
+> If none provided, will be generated automatically from dbsnp `VCF` file.

 ```bash
 --dbsnp_index <path/to/dbsnp.vcf.gz.tbi>